stat545ubc-2021/functionsjuliafast/assignment_1b.md

 test_that("Testing if Examples for Boxplot Function Work or Do Not Work as Expected", {
   expect_silent(boxplot_numeric_category(CO2, Treatment, conc))
   expect_silent(starwars %>% boxplot_numeric_category(sex, height))
   expect_error(boxplot_numeric_category(starwars, sex, name), "You have entered a non-numeric, non-integer, or non-double input.
-Please enter a variable of a numeric, integer, or double class for the y input") expect_silent(boxplot_numeric_category((storms %>% filter(name == c("Amy", "Doris"))), name, wind)) })
+Please enter a variable of a numeric, integer, or double class for the y input.
+Class type of the variable you entered is: ") expect_silent(boxplot_numeric_category((storms %>% filter(name == c("Amy", "Doris"))), name, wind)) })
 ```

-    ## Test passed 😀
+    ## Test passed 🥳

 Let’s test now to see if each of the examples that use the correct
 variable types in the boxplot function output a ggplot (this is what we